 Bert Krashes (1923–2014)

-The post–World War II market for jewelry was just beginning to pick up, and consumer interest in diamonds had surged.
+The post–World War II market for jewellery was just beginning to pick up, and consumer interest in diamonds had surged.
 Trained as a draftsman, Krashes was a store manager at Finlay’s Fine Jewelry in New York City when he enrolled at GIA on the GI Bill in 1948.

 Studying under Crowningshield and Richard Liddicoat, the Bronx native earned his GG diploma in 1949.
 Thanks to his inquiring mind and gentle, engaging manner, Krashes was tapped to join GIA as an instructor later that same year.
 When Eunice Miles came aboard in 1953, the entire New York staff numbered three.

-“We created a whole new world for jewelers who up to that time had relied only on a loupe,” Krashes said.
+“We created a whole new world for jewellers who up to that time had relied only on a loupe,” Krashes said.
 “Can you imagine their delight when we showed them what they could do with a microscope and other diamond-grading equipment?”

 Krashes’s days on the road were over by 1970, about the time his frontline service to GIA began to garner formal recognition.
 That same year, he was voted honorary vice president of the Gemmological Association of Canada; in 1983, he and Crowningshield were co-recipients of the American Gem Society’s Robert M. Shipley Award.

-“That’s the type of jeweler I remember from my early days.
+“That’s the type of jeweller I remember from my early days.
 They were gentlemen who had a sincere appreciation of gems in addition to sophistication and integrity,” Krashes said in a 1988 interview.
 He might just as well have been describing himself.